ramhaidar/Zen-Browser-Portable/README.md

     ./zenmake.sh
     ```

-4. The script will output `zen-portable` folder.
+4. The script will output your desired folder zip.

-5. Transfer the folder to your USB or other storage device.
+5. Unzip and transfer the folder to your USB or other storage device.

 6. Once transferred, you can launch Zen Browser on your storage device by running `./zenlinuxportable.sh` on Linux or by running `./zenwindowsportable.bat` on Windows machine.